gourryinverse/silk_normalization/README.md

-You will need to create the 'settings.json' file with the following json Make sure to apply your token and baseurl to settings.fetcher If you do not wish to reset the database between runs, make sure to set settings.database.reset = false
+You will need to create the 'settings.json' file with the following json Make sure to apply your token and baseurl to settings.fetcher

+To reset the database, change settings.database.reset or use the --reset flag

 {
     "pipeline" : {